One-step replica symmetry breaking of random regular NAE-SAT I: The combinatorial model

-For the simplest trees that consist of single vertex and a single edge, we use $0$ (resp. $1$) to stand for the ones whose edge is labelled $0$ (resp. $1$): for the case of $\dot{\tau}$, the root is the clause, and for the case of $\hat{\tau}$, the root is the variable.
-Also, if its root is a variable and its edge is labelled $\fs$, we write the tree as $\fs$.
+For the simplest trees that consist of single vertex and a single edge, we use $0$ (resp. $1$) to stand for the ones whose edge is labeled $0$ (resp. $1$): for the case of $\dot{\tau}$, the root is the clause, and for the case of $\hat{\tau}$, the root is the variable.
+Also, if its root is a variable and its edge is labeled $\fs$, we write the tree as $\fs$.